ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-20-1.png)<!-- -->

-For an easy preset OFT analysis of one or multiple points you can also use the command:
+For an easy, preset OFT analysis of one or multiple points, you can also use the command:

 ```r